-Discuss your plan to apply for Dual Enrollment with your parents and high school counselor.
-Work with your high school counselor to ensure you meet the Dual Enrollment requirements (i.e. GPA, SAT/ACT scores, etc.) If you have not received your SAT or ACT scores, you can still apply; however, your application will be on hold until your scores are received by the College.
-For faster reporting of scores, sign up to have your scores electronically sent to the College of Coastal Georgia at the time of your SAT/ACT registration.
+Step 1: Discuss your plan to apply for Dual Enrollment with your parents and high school counselor.
+Work with your high school counselor to ensure you meet the Dual Enrollment requirements (i.e. GPA, SAT/ACT scores, etc).
 Your high school counselor will assist you in selecting your high school classes and your college academic advisor will assist you in selecting your college classes.

-Apply online for the Dual Enrollment program through GAfutures.org.
+Step 3: Apply online for the Dual Enrollment program through GAfutures.org.
 Your high counselor will be able to assist you with setting up your account.
-As a part of your Dual Enrollment application process, your parents must give permission for you to participate in the Dual Enrollment program.
 After completing the Dual Enrollment application, you need to meet with your high school counselor to discuss approved courses.
-You will need to re-submit this application for the Dual Enrollment program each semester.

 Step 4: When you receive notification that you have been accepted to the College of Coastal Georgia, call for an appointment with your Dual Enrollment Coordinator at the College of Coastal Georgia, Mr. Linny Bailey, who can be reached at email@example.com or 912-279-4547.
 You will need to bring a completedParticipation Agreement form so that Mr. Bailey can help you register for your CCGA class(es).
 Some college courses have pre-requisites, which need to be met prior to enrolling in the course.